mastercomfig/mastercomfig/docs/customization/modules.md

 ### Killstreak Sheens Tint Intensity

-How intense the color tint is on the killstreak sheen glow for weapons.
+Controls how intense the color tint is on the killstreak sheen glow for weapons.

 Default setting: **`sheens_tint=high`** (all presets).